wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 ext/storage_sources/gcp_store/test/run_gcp_unit_tests
 ```

-To add any additional unit testing, add to the file `test_GCP_connection.cpp`, alternatively if you
+To add any additional unit testing, add to the file `test_GCP_connection.cpp`, alternatively if the
-wish to add a new test file, add it to the `SOURCES` list in `create_test_executable()`
+developer wishes to add a new test file, add it to the `SOURCES` list in `create_test_executable()`
 (in `GCP_store/test/CMakeLists.txt`).

 ## 5. Evergreen Testing

-Currently the Evergreen testing runs both `test_tiered19.py` and the unit tests in `test_gcp_connection.cpp`.
-Should a developer wish to additional tests to the extension, they would first have to write the tests before adding it as a task to the evergreen.yml file.
+Currently the Evergreen testing runs both `test_tiered19.py` and the unit tests in
+`test_gcp_connection.cpp`.
+Should a developer wish to additional tests to the extension, they would
+first have to write the tests before adding it as a task to the evergreen.yml file.

-Additionally, Evergreen has hidden the private key and private key id for GCP and these are stored within the Evergreen system.
-Due to GCP requiring a json authentication file to authenticate the connection, a temporary file of the json authentication file is required to be subsitituted with the private key and private key id hidden earlier.
-Evergreen also has a script to install all the dependencies that GCP requires.
+Additionally, Evergreen has hidden the private key and private key id for GCP and these are stored
+within the Evergreen system.
+Due to GCP requiring a json authentication file to authenticate the
+connection, a temporary file of the json authentication file is required to be subsitituted with the
+private key and private key id hidden earlier.
+Evergreen also has a script to install all the
+dependencies that GCP requires.